aeternum-dev/sleek-portfolio/README.md

 - [L] add in-site blog articles
 - Change Logo
 - if not hovering: Change stack logo to grey monochrome
+- nuke experiences tab ✔️
-- nuke experiences tab, maybe create a new one for blogs
+-  maybe create a new one for blogs
-- nuke Open Source
+- nuke Open Source ✔️